We welcome families at South Tynedale Railway and have gathered information on this page which we hope will be useful for you before you travel.

 PARKING AND ACCESSIBILITY

-Both the Crossing Cafe at Alston and the Dining Car at Slaggyford have a children’s menu and Nikki and the team are happy to provide gluten free, vegetarian and vegan options.
-Why not order a children’s box and take it on the train with you or pause at one of our picnic sites?
-The Crossing Cafe is open seven days a week in season and the Dining Car is open on train running days.
+The Crossing Cafe at Alston has a children’s menu and Nikki and the team are happy to provide gluten free, vegetarian and vegan options.
+Why not order a children’s picnic box and take it on the train with you or stop at one of our picnic sites?
+The Crossing Cafe is open seven days a week in season and the Buffet Car at Slaggyford is open on train running days.

 We love to see families enjoying themselves at South Tynedale Railway so don’t forget to collect your complimentary spotter cards from the ticket office when you buy your ticket.
 These are a great way of keeping younger children entertained throughout the journey and we love to see what you’ve spotted so don’t forget to come back and tell us!